Workbench-Build/workbook/docs/index.md

 - TBD

 **Resources:**

+Many of the ideas in this section came from the following resources:

 - [a16z](https://a16z.com/crypto/) has a [crypto startup school](https://a16z.com/crypto-startup-school/).
 It has lots of content explaining high level concepts that are essential for the space.
 You can also sign up for their newsletter to get ongoing insights delivered to your inbox.
 They also have a [tldr version here](https://a16z.com/2020/12/28/crypto-users-guide/).
 - [YC's Startup School](https://www.startupschool.org/) is a great resource to help you make something people want.
 The [How to find startup ideas](https://www.youtube.com/watch?v=DOtCl5PU8F0) video can help build intuition for what types of problems to solve.
 Might help you avoid spending time working on the wrong thing.
 While YC is focused on startups, a lot of the same concepts around solving problems and creating value for users apply to both startups and token projects.
 Highly recommend checking out [their videos](https://www.youtube.com/channel/UCcefcZRL2oaA_uBNeo5UOWg).